 Here we visited the little community of Goulding Utah, hidden in the sandstone cliffs off of Oljeto Mesa.
 Hidden in the cliffs on the north side of the community, is a large class ‘B’ arch called Goulding Arch.

 We then drove back to Bluff to spend the night at a motel.

-David and I decide it is time to start exploring the Grand Gulch Primitive Area west and slightly south of Blanding, Utah.
+The next morning, David and I decide it was time to start exploring the Grand Gulch Primitive Area a number of miles northwest of Bluff, Utah.

-We hike in to the middle of the gulch from the east to see if we can see several natural arches in the canyon.
-However, I leave the map in our vehicle so we end up just exploring the top of the canyon hoping we stumble across the arches.
+We hiked into the middle of the gulch from the east to see if we can see several natural arches in the canyon.
+However, I left the map in our vehicle so we end up just exploring the top of the canyon hoping we stumble across the arches.

 In one area at the top of the canyon, we found a natural structure created by erosion in the sandstone.
 Water erosion has cut through the top sandstone in large blocks.
 Underneath, the stone is much softer and has eroded away tunnels large enough that a vehicle could drive through them.
 The tunnel walls are worn away in honeycomb patterns.
 These tunnels crisscross creating a labyrinth of many rooms, tunnels and passages.
 However, there is a thin crack in the ceiling of each room and tunnel so they do not qualify as natural arches.

 We definitely need to do a better job of exploring this region of Utah.